 "Dogs with diabetes mellitus require daily insulin injections and dietary change."

 Initially, your dog may be hospitalized for a few days to deal with any immediate crisis and to begin insulin regulation.
-One example of an "immediate crisis" is a dog that is so sick it has quit eating and drinking for several days.
+One example of an ’immediate crisis’ is a dog that is so sick he has stopped eating and drinking for several days.
 Dogs in this state, called diabetic ketoacidosis, may require several days of hospitalization with intensive care.
 Otherwise, the initial hospitalization may be only for a day or two while the dog's initial response to insulin injections is evaluated.
 At that point, your dog returns home for you to administer medication.
 During the initial phase of insulin therapy, regular return visits are required to monitor progress.
-New technology has allowed the adoption of home glucose monitoring with the use of a simple device.
+New technology has allowed the adoption of home glucose monitoring with the use of a simple device such as an AlphaTrak® 2 glucometer.
 Additional home monitoring can involve the evaluation of urine for the presence of glucose, although this is not a very sensitive way to monitor glucose levels.
 It may take a month or more to achieve good insulin regulation.